 § 4.13 Filing for Temporary Alimony and Support

 While the automatic orders are designed to preserve the “status quo,” during a dissolution, there are times when it is necessary to obtain orders for temporary alimony or support.
 An order may be entered any time after the return date, retroactive to the date the motion was filed and with the payor receiving credit for all sums paid.
 Conn.
 Gen. Stat. § 46b-83 and P.B. § 25-24.
-Each party should file a sworn financial affidavit five days in advance of the hearing on temporary alimony or support.
+Each party should file a sworn financial affidavit five business days in advance of the hearing on temporary alimony or support.
 P.B. § 25-30(a).
 However, the court is permitted to make orders in the absence of the opposing party’s financial affidavit.
 P.B. § 25-30(a).
 For a more in-depth discussion on temporary alimony and support issues, see Chapter 5, §§ 5.14–5.20, below.

 #Comment Begins

-Timing: The moving party should submit to opposing counsel the sworn financial affidavit at least five days in advance.
+Timing: The moving party should submit to opposing counsel the sworn financial affidavit at least five days business in advance.
 Failure to do so will allow the opposing party to claim lack of compliance with P.B. § 25-30(a) and to seek a postponement of the hearing.

 #Comment Ends